Wilder Ranch State Park: Gray Whale Ranch

 In 1996 the state acquired the adjacent "Gray Whale Ranch".
-The 2305 acre parcel contains many long trails, extending from the northern boundary of Wilder Ranch to the University of California at Santa Cruz campus.
+The 2305 acre parcel contains many long trails, extending from the northern boundary of Wilder Ranch to the University of California, Santa Cruz campus.
 The addition of "Gray Whale Ranch", plus more recent additions, results in a park totaling 7000 acre that extends 7.5 mi up-slope from the coast and creates a swath of publicly owned land from the shore all the way to the town of Felton.
 The main ranch road (dirt) extends through Wilder Ranch to the Pacific Ocean coast, and in the other direction connects to a fire road on the U.C.S.C. campus.

 The former "Gray Whale Ranch" also contains the ruins of a lime manufacturing operation, including a quarry and lime kilns built by early lime manufacturer Samuel Adams in the mid-19th century.
 The ranch and lime works were later acquired by industrialist Henry Cowell.

 The "Gray Whale Ranch" had been zoned only for logging but was considered for further development before the Save the Redwoods League, a private conservation group, bought the land in 1996 for $13.4 million and transferred it to the State Parks Department.
 The California Coastal Conservancy and the state California Wildlife Conservation Board (California Department of Fish and Wildlife), each contributed to help State Parks acquire the property for just over $1 million.